MicrosoftDocs/memdocs/memdocs/configmgr/mdt/task-sequence-steps.md

   For more information about the Task Sequence Editor, see [Operating System Deployment: Task Sequence Editor](../osd/understand/introduction-to-operating-system-deployment.md).

-##  <a name="CommonPropertiesandOptionsforTaskSequenceStepTypes"></a> Common Properties and Options for Task Sequence Step Types
+## Common Properties and Options for Task Sequence Step Types
  Each task sequence group and step has configurable settings on the **Properties** and **Options** tabs that are common to all task sequence groups and steps.
 These common settings are briefly described in the following sections.

 ### Common Properties